Ravencentric/awesome-arr/README.md

 - [Kodi](https://kodi.tv/) - Kodi is a free and open source home theater/media center software and entertainment hub for digital media.
 - [Homehost](https://github.com/ridhwaans/homehost) - Homehost is made for streaming your media collection within the home network.
 - [Midarr](https://github.com/midarrlabs/midarr-server) - Midarr, the minimal lightweight media server.
+- [Oblecto](https://github.com/robinp7720/Oblecto) - Oblecto is a media server, which streams media you already own, and is designed to be at the heart of your entertainment experience.
 - [Plex](https://www.plex.tv/) - Plex is a streaming media service and a client–server media player platform, made by Plex, Inc. The Plex Media Server organizes video, audio, and photos from a user's collections and from online services, and streams it to the players.

 ## Dashboards